rotorr/aks-workshop-Jorge/aks-storage-sql.md

 kubectl get svc mssql-deployment -n sql -o jsonpath='{.status.loadBalancer.ingress[0].ip}'
 ```

 From Visual Studio Code click on the "SQL Server" extension toolbar icon, then click on Add Connection.
-When prompted enter the IP as the Server Name, click Enter for the default Database name.
+When prompted enter the IP as the Server Name, enter master as the Database name.
 Click on SQL Login and provide the `sa` User name and password.

 ![Visual Studio Code - add SQL Server connection](content/sql-add-connection.png)